Compute Canada welcomes new board of directors

 Three of the new board directors come from the academic research community.
 Dr. Jacques Corbeil is a Tier 1 Canada Research Chair in Medical Genomics and a Professor of Medicine at Université Laval.
 Dr. Susan Brown is a Professor of English at the University of Guelph where she holds the Canada Research Chair in Collaborative Digital Scholarship.
 She is also a Visiting Professor in English and Humanities Computing at the University of Alberta.
 Dr. Robert W. Mantha is the Vice-president, Research and Development, at the Université du Québec in Trois-Rivières, Québec.

 Rob Dunlop brings over 32 years experience in federal government, including time as Assistant Deputy Minister for Science and Innovation at Industry Canada.
-Bob Strachan, a Certified Management Accountant and a Fellow of the Society of Management Accountants of Canada, held various senior management positions in the areas of financial and risk management, treasury, asset management and taxation.
+Bob Strachan, a Chartered Professional Accountant and a Fellow of the Chartered Professional Accountants of Canada, held various senior management positions in the areas of financial and risk management, treasury, asset management and taxation.
 Michel Vanier recently retired as CEO of RISQ (Réseau d’informations scientifiques du Québec), the regional R&E network in Québec, a position he held since 2004.

 Bernie Kollman enjoyed an extensive career as Vice President, Public Sector Alberta at IBM Canada Ltd. She founded the IBM Alberta Centre for Advanced Studies, one of 24 such initiatives by IBM globally with the focus on enhancing research collaborations between the University of Alberta, the University of Calgary and IBM.